State of Gravity updates

 Still to be discovered magnetofluid dynamics, whether from liquid or gas generated plasma, what materials and how to contain high rate of spin.

 The goal of this research is to substitute 'gyroscopic action' of spinning wheels with spinning toroidal self-gravitating plasma, in control-activated bands within the greater spin motors aboard.

 Differentially Rotating Plasma Rings with High Magnetic Energy Densities may be one way?
 Probably employing Euler-Lagrange equations, not as now used in Fusion physics experiments, but much simpler mechanics, as rotating plasma is naturally self-gravitating.

+The toroidal rotation of hot plasma is a natural Modified Vector Dynamics effect, except we do not know, besides vibrations noted, what effect it will have on inertial mass.
+Experimental evidence would clarify how much directional mass effect generated, if any.
 It's all engineering science from here, and we'll need lots of it.
 Unfortunately, if is also capital intensive to build these prototypes.